alcunha/filtering-empty-camera-trap-images/README.md

 [Caltech](http://lila.science/datasets/caltech-camera-traps) and [Snapshot Serengeti](http://lila.science/datasets/snapshot-serengeti) Datasets can be downloaded from [Lila](http://lila.science/).

-We used the recommended Lila train/val partitions for splits based on locations (site).The hyperparameters were tuned using a val_dev split from the train split of each data set.
+We used the recommended Lila train/val partitions for splits based on locations (site).
+The hyperparameters were tuned using a val_dev partition which was split from the train split of each data set.

 For Caltech, we only used a [subset](https://drive.google.com/file/d/1aMcP5aDhBTBXrpkog8_TTKVxLSvW4DGt/view?usp=sharing) of images containing bounding boxes plus a similar amount of instances sampled from images labeled as empty.

-For Snapshot Serengeti, we also split the dataset regarding time (seasons) and capture events (bursts).
+For Snapshot Serengeti, we also split the dataset regarding time (seasons).
 The list of images used for each partition can be found [here](https://drive.google.com/drive/folders/1yGNmigERn1N3pWQ45-jJLKE8aIkLtJaQ?usp=sharing).

 We also provide scripts for resizing images and convert dataset to tfrecords format.
 See `dataset_tools` folder.